6 Best Renters Insurance Companies in Wisconsin of 2025

 Allstate Insurance is one of the largest insurance carriers in the US and a Fortune 500 company.

-The company has a convenient mobile app plus online options that make buying renters insurance secure and easy–and the same goes for filing a claim.
+The company has a convenient mobile app plus online options that make buying renters insurance secure and easy–the same goes for filing a claim.

-We chose Allstate for our list because they have the most affordable average price in Wisconsin, in addition to offering some discounts to help you save.
+We chose Allstate for our list because they have the most affordable average price in Wisconsin and offer some discounts to help you save.

 The cost of a $20,000 renters insurance policy from Allstate is just $80 per year in Wisconsin, putting it below the state average.